What is a brow lift?

 What is a temporal brow lift?

-A temporal brow lift is a fantastic option to a full brow lift and can provide very exciting results for patients.
+A temporal brow lift is a fantastic option to a full brow lift and can provide very exciting results for patients, you can visit this site to see sample of it.
 This type of lift is done by actually taking the skin from around the temple and lifting and/or removing it.
 This temporal lift will take the ends of the brow and bring them upwards, helping to reduce the weight of the eyes entirely and make them look more alive.
 Additionally, simply lifting from the edge does not give a patient that “surprised” look.
 Any stitches are hidden discretely in the hairline until they are removed so no noticeable scars are seen after recovery.

 How is a brow lift in Houston performed?